obscurecore/Bank-Services/README.md

 ### `Plan:`
 * Configure Eureka Server, Eureka Client (User-Service, Stonks-Service).
-* Use the MongoDB database for all this, and write reactive services on Spring 5.
+* Use the Postgres, Mongo database, and write reactive services on Spring 5.
 * Make friends with the services and make them communicate via RestTemplate, Feign Client, WebClient for the statistic.
 ---
 * Add the Zuul API Gateway, a Ribbon load balancer.